PrestigeBR/AINodeGraph/README.md

 # AINodeGraph
 Simple AI Task/State Machine and NodeGraph editor for runtime implementation.
-Slightly depending on our schools proprietary engine, "Tengine".
+Slightly dependant on our schools proprietary engine, "Tengine".
 Fully dependant on ImGui and ImNodes.

 Any use of these codes outside of Tengine will require slight source modifications of varibale types.